DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Proposed Approach

 \subsubsection{Creases Transformation (CT)}

 Another possible transformation when printing the generated patch on a T-shirt is constantly changing creases in the clothes resulting from a person's movements.
-To overcome this challenge we perform the following transformations: A set of creases were added to the patch: Each crease was modeled by randomly selecting a point and a 2D vector ($\pm5$) and moving all pixels in the direction of the vector, with pixels closer to the line formed by the vector extending from the chosen point moving at a greater magnitude.
-The movement of a point (x, y) when the chosen point is $(x_0, y_0)$ is the vector multiplied by a multiplier, which follows the equation: $multiplier(x, y) = 1 - \frac{\sin^2{\theta}[(x-x_0)^2 + (y-y_0)^2]}{width^2 + height^2}$.
-Where $\theta$ is the angle between the direction of the (x, y) from $(x_0, y_0)$ and the chosen vector, and \textit{width} and \textit{height} are the dimensions of the patch.
+To overcome this challenge we propose to perform the following transformations: Each crease is modeled by randomly selecting a point on the patch, along with a 2D vector representing the crease's direction, which is chosen within a range of 5 degrees to simulate the alignment on the clothing surface.
+The selected pixels within the patch are displaced in the direction defined by the vector, with varying degrees of movement based on their proximity to the vector's line.
+This displacement emulates the natural variation in the crease intensity along their length.
+The displacement of a point $(x, y)$ resulting from the chosen crease point $(x_0, y_0)$ and the associated 2D vector is calculated as Displacement = Vector x Multiplier, where the multiplier captures the dynamic nature of creases.
+This process is performed for each incorporated crease.
+The movement of a point $(x, y)$ when the chosen point is $(x_0, y_0)$ is the vector multiplied by a multiplier, which follows the equation:

+Where $\theta$ is the angle between the direction of the $(x, y)$ from $(x_0, y_0)$ and the chosen vector, and \textit{width} and \textit{height} are the dimensions of the patch.
+The resulting transformations are illustrated in figure \ref{creases_vis}.